-Located 40 miles west of Chicago, Gateway Foundation’s Aurora facility is one of 13 centers operated by the Illinois-based substance abuse treatment provider.
-Set on the campus of the Presence Mercy Medical Center, Gateway Foundation offers multiple programs for individuals struggling with chemical dependency and co-occurring mental health disorders.
-The center’s treatment continuum includes a short-term residential and partial hospitalization program (PHP) for adults, as well as intensive outpatient programs (IOP) for adults and adolescents.
-The center also offers medication-assisted treatment to ease symptoms of withdrawal and, if necessary, can provide detoxification support.
+Located 40 miles west of Chicago, Gateway Foundation - Aurora is one of 14 centers operated by the Illinois-based substance abuse treatment provider.
+Set on the campus of the Presence Health Hospital, the facility offers multiple programs for individuals struggling with chemical dependency and co-occurring mental health disorders.
+The continuum of services for adults includes a short-term residential and partial hospitalization program (PHP) as well as intensive outpatient programs (IOP).
+It also offers medication-assisted treatment (MAT) to ease symptoms of withdrawal.

 TREATMENT & ASSESSMENT

-To determine the most appropriate level of care, clients first participate in an initial assessment.
-Individuals who require intensive treatment may be referred to the center’s residential program, which is offered in both co-ed and all-male settings.
+For clinicians to determine the most appropriate care, clients participate in an initial assessment.
+Those requiring the highest level of treatment may be referred to the residential program, which is offered in both co-ed and all-male settings.
 Medication, including Suboxone and Vivitrol, may be prescribed to individuals experiencing symptoms of withdrawal from opioids or alcohol.
 In Illinois, the facility is among the 20.2 percent of facilities to utilize Suboxone.

 Most inpatient clients stay on-site for two to four weeks.
-During this time, clients participate in individual, group, and family counseling.
+During this time, they participate in individual, group, and family counseling.
 Residents are also introduced to the principles and practices of 12-Step, as well as engage in recreational and team-building activities.
-Program graduates are eligible for the center’s aftercare program, which consists of weekly group counseling sessions and 12-step meetings.
+Program graduates are eligible for aftercare support, such as weekly group counseling sessions and 12-step meetings.

-Clients who have a strong support system and a stable living environment may opt for the center’s PHP or IOP programs, which offer similar programming, but at a lesser cost and with more flexibility.
+Clients with a strong support system and a stable living environment may opt for the full-day PHP or half-day IOP, which offer similar programming, but at less cost and more flexibility.
 Most outpatient clients remain in treatment for up to six weeks.
 PHP or IOP may also be utilizes as a "step-down" measure from inpatient care.

 ACCOMMODATIONS & AMENITIES

 A modern, single-story building, the Aurora facility houses residential clients in double-occupancy bedrooms outfitted with twin beds, simple furniture, and work stations.
-Residents have access to 24-hour medical attention and dine in a cafeteria-style dining hall.
-The facility also offers spacious communal areas with televisions, and residents have access to sprawling lawns that surround the facility.
+Residents have 24-hour medical attention, as needed, and take their meals in a cafeteria-style dining hall.
+The facility offers comfortable communal areas with televisions, and residents have access to sprawling lawns that surround the facility.